 The AQA English Language GCSE is designed to develop your skills in English, providing appropriate stretch and challenge whilst ensuring that the assessment and texts are accessible to all.
 You will develop the skills you need to write with flair and imagination, adapting your tone and register for different audiences.
-You will develop your skills in reading.
 These skills are invaluable in every other GCSE subject and in every possible career and are highly valued by employers.